John Shirley Website

 [See Music for more]

 Shirley's earliest novels were Transmaniacon (sf, 1979) and Dracula In Love (horror, 1979).
 His third novel, the proto-cyberpunk City Come A-Walkin' (1980), provided William Gibson with the precursors "both of sentient cyberspace and of the AIs in Neuromancer" not to mention mirrorshades and a "post-punk milieu...cp to the max, neatly pre-dating Bladerunner."
 He also wrote the A Song Called Youth cyberpunk trilogy of Eclipse (1985), Eclipse Penumbra (1988), and Eclipse Corona (1990).
-(The trilogy was re-released as an omnibus in 2012.)
+The trilogy has been re-released by Dover Books and as ebooks by Open Road Media.

 His first collection of short stories, Heatseeker (Scream, 1989), was published to high praise.
 Black Butterflies: A Flock on the Darkside (first published: Mark V. Ziesing, 1998) and Really Really Really Really Weird Stories (Night Shade Books, 1999) garnered both critical kudos and further popular acclaim.
 Publishers Weekly named Black Butterflies as one of the "Best Books of 1998."
 It also won both the Bram Stoker Awards and the International Horror Guild Award for Outstanding Collection.